-- a. earned Master's or Doctoral Degree in Master's level mental health field. - b. are state licensed mental health practitioners with significant work experience. - c.
+- a. earned Master's or Doctoral Degree in Master's level mental health field. - b. are state licensed mental health practitioners with terminal license status and significant work experience. - c.
 Are licensed marriage and family therapists OR have ability to supervise in accordance to MFT principles and practices.